Resources

 Engineered timber flooring is available at a range of price points and given it is pre finished and stained, there are less post installation costs.
 The click system or tongue and groove system allows for quick and easy install leading to lower costs versus some other flooring alternatives.

-At Havwoods, prices range from Parky and V-Collection as some more affordable options, through to custom products and higher grade timbers such as the Luxe Collection and Venture Plank.
+At Havwoods, prices range from H Collection and V Collection as some more affordable options, through to custom products and timbers such as the Luxe Collection and Venture Plank.
 Request a priced version of our Wood Book here.

 Con: The Floors May Scratch Easier Than Hybrid